ElArkk/jax-unirep/docs/advanced.md

     on the dataset after every epoch, you can decide if the CPU or GPU `backend` should be used (default is CPU).

-You can find an example usage of the evotuing function [here][evotuneex].
+You can find an example usage of the evotuning function [here][evotuneex].
 For an example workflow using `fit`, have a look at the notebook in [the next section][fitex].